viksaraw/House-Prices/README.md

 #### Analysis from Univariate EDA
 ### Findings
-1. Histogram is right skewed for Sqft_living - we can ignore the sqft living after 4000
+1. Analysis 1: Histogram is right skewed for Sqft_living - we can ignore the sqft living after 4000
-2. Histogram is right skewed for sqft_above - so sqft_above > 6000 can be ignored
+2. Analysis 2: Histogram is right skewed for sqft_above - so sqft_above > 6000 can be ignored
-3. Histogram is very hight for sqft_basement with 0 value- meaning many houses don't have basement
+3. Analysis 3: Histogram is very hight for sqft_basement with 0 value- meaning many houses don't have basement
-4. histogram is right skewed for sqft_basement - meaning data set has less records for houses having more than 2000 sqft_basement
+4. Analysis 4: Histogram is right skewed for sqft_basement - meaning data set has less records for houses having more than 2000 sqft_basement

 ----------------------------------------------------------------------------------------------------------------------------------
 ### Bivariate Analysis